North Scottsdale Real Estate Market Report — August 2026

 Three districts serve North Scottsdale Real Estate addresses: Scottsdale Unified (A district letter grade, ADE FY25), Cave Creek Unified (A district letter grade), and Paradise Valley Unified (B district letter grade).
 Desert Mountain High School earned 99.14 points (the top-scoring SUSD high school).
 Pinnacle High (97.27), Cactus Shadows High (95.49), and Chaparral High (92.78) all earned A grades.
 Verify exact attendance zones by street address since boundaries cross district lines.

-North Scottsdale Real Estate carries an A overall safety grade and sits in the 89th percentile for Maricopa County submarkets.
+North Scottsdale Real Estate has an A overall safety grade and sits in the 89th percentile for Maricopa County submarkets.
 Scottsdale Police Department provides single-agency coverage across all four ZIP codes (85255, 85258, 85259, 85262).
 Gated master plans including DC Ranch, Silverleaf, Desert Mountain, and Estancia maintain private security inside their gates and consistently report the lowest incident rates.

 Get Personalized North Scottsdale Real Estate Data